 • Storage and handling of Nitrogen must meet the applicable requirements of NFPA 55, Compressed Gases, and Cryogenic Fluids Code 2013.

-• Customers need to consult with local and state agencies on all building, installation, and usage permitting and licensing requirements.
+• Customers must consult with local and state agencies on all building, installation, and usage permitting and licensing requirements.

-Fixed gas detection for Oxygen Depletion, shut-down control & notification
+Fixed gas detection for oxygen depletion, shut-down control and notifications.